 Colm is developing a strong practice across all of Chambers' core areas.
-He specialises in Employment, Commercial Litigation, Professional Negligence, Insurance & Reinsurance, Tax and Personal Injury work.
+He specialises in Employment, Commercial Litigation, Professional Negligence, Insurance & Reinsurance and Tax.

 Before commencing pupillage, Colm worked as a legal assistant/researcher for one of the leading construction sets.